Silloth Lifeboat Station: 1960s onwards

 Helm Steven Henderson was awarded a "Framed Letter of Thanks signed by the Chairman of the Institution" in 2002, for his command of the lifeboat during the rescue of two people from the yacht Susilla, in difficulty in force 7–8 winds, on 26 November, 2002.

 Spirit of Cumbria (B-714) served the station for 13 years.
 Funded from the bequest of the late Mr Donald Wilkinson, she was replaced by a new lifeboat, Elaine and Don Wilkinson (B-828), placed on service on Saturday 15 November 2008.

-At a ceremony on Sunday 9 February, 10 crew members, all with 5-years frontline service, were presented with the King's Coronation Medal by David Beeby, Deputy Lord Lieutenant of Cumbria.
+At a ceremony on Sunday 9 February 2025, 10 crew members, all with five years front-line service, were presented with the King's Coronation Medal by David Beeby, Deputy Lord Lieutenant of Cumbria.

 Station honours

 The following are awards made at Silloth.